jasoncui/jasoncui.github.io/about.md

 Hi, I'm Jason!

-Born and raised in the DMV (DC, Maryland, Virginia), I'm currently a junior at Harvard studying computer science.
+Born and raised in the DMV (DC/Maryland/Virginia area), I'm currently a junior at Harvard studying computer science.
 I'm passionate about product and the ability technology has to revolutionize our lives.

 This site is a collection of my projects, thoughts, and materials I find interesting.
 Feel free to reach out through my social media handles below.